 Introduction:

 a.
-Partition of India and Its Impact on Manto
+Partition of India and Its Impact on Saadat Hasan Manto

 Manto’s most notable works include “Toba Tek Singh,” “Khol Do,” and “Thanda Gosht.”
 These stories were known for their frank and honest portrayal of sex, violence, and the darker aspects of human nature.
 Manto’s stories often depicted characters who were marginalized or oppressed, and he was known for his unflinching honesty in depicting their lives.